 Why do some children love scary things so much?

 Another option lies in the fact that toddlers love to push boundaries.
 The things adults are afraid of or uncomfortable with can turn into boundaries parents and caregivers didn’t even know they had.
-If a toddler notices a parent or caregiver getting uncomfortable or reacting strangely when he talks about somewhat taboo subjects, like death, he may start to get interested in exploring that reaction again in the future.
+If a toddler notices a parent or caregiver getting uncomfortable or reacting strangely when they talk about somewhat taboo subjects, like death, they may start to get interested in exploring that reaction again in the future.

 For another thing, a passion for all things “spooky,” like ghosts, graveyards, and other images that might show up in Halloween decorations doesn’t necessarily translate to a toddler wanting to be actually scared.
 There are many reasons tots might get attached to these types of images, from having a really great time on Halloween to getting the sense that spookier books, shows, and games are somehow more grown-up.
 And finally, toddlers, like all people, can get a taste for being a little scared as a way of processing emotions.
 There’s a reason ghost stories never quite go out of style, after all.